zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Depend.

 [APZ 158.2] (#apz158 .2) {#apz158 .2 .ref .apz} "Distance of the Wild
-Services” is the Yamsei Rajapaksa Lion who behaves in the middle of the Maha Wild Do we maintain postures, exist, govern, and dependents, and the persebudha There are little noises in the wild, people without people Secret affairs serve the people worthy of rest.
+Services" is the Yamsei Rajapaksa Lion who behaves in the middle of the Maha Wild Do we maintain postures, exist, govern, and dependents, and the persebudha There are little noises in the wild, people without people Secret affairs serve the people worthy of rest.